PROCEDURES FOR THE SUBMISSION OF A FLIGHT PLAN

 Flight plan can be submitted by means of AFTN to the following addresses:

-AFS: LKPRZPZX - Praha/Ruzyně
+AFS: LKPRZPZX - CARO Praha/Ruzyně

 SITA address - to be defined.